-You’ve developed your trade mark, thought about the design, considered how your trade mark can promote your business and finally received confirmation that your trade mark is registered.
+You’ve developed your trademark, thought about the design, considered how your trademark can promote your business and finally received confirmation that your trademark is registered.
 It’s a great feeling!

 For this reason, protecting your trademark after it is registered is vital in preventing its value from diminishing.

-The use of similar trade marks by competitors may result in your trade mark not being as easily distinguishable in the industry, or in customers becoming confused about which company is associated with the trademark.
+The use of similar trademarks by competitors may result in your trademark not being as easily distinguishable in the industry or in customers becoming confused about which company is associated with the trademark.

 If this happens, you may lose your market edge and the promotion of your brand and business may suffer.

 What Can You Do to Protect Your Trademark?

 If a competitor applies to register a trademark that is substantially identical or deceptively similar to your trademark there is a limited window in which you can oppose the registration of the trademark.

 The window starts with the advertisement of the trademark in the Australian Official Journal of Trade Marks and ends two months later.

 To oppose the registration of the trademark, you will need to file a notice of opposition during this window.

 As this window is short, it is important to check the Australian Official Journal of Trade Marks regularly.